This 98-year-old Norwalk woman remembers Cleveland's last World Series title

 “One thing I remember were the double plays to Joe Gordon and Lou Boudreau that helped win some games.”

-Did she ever think that would be the last time the Indians would win the Series?
+Did she ever think that would be the last time the Indians would win the series?

 “We weren’t thinking that far ahead,” she said.
 “We were just excited it was there.
 We would all gather after the game to celeberate.
 The reporters knew which hotel would have a room available for a group of us after the game.”

-What about this Series?
+What about this World Series?

 “Very excited.
 Especially with the kind of team we have.
 A week ago we weren’t expecting that they could make it and they did make it.
 Thanks to our great manager they did it with very unsual use of his players and his injured players and his teenage players.
 I know they aren’t really teenage players but they sure look it.
 And that (Ryan) Merritt.
 I say unbelievable because that’s the only word that fits.